Wanglab-UTHSC/JUMP_shiny/document/English_Data_input.md

     - <ins>Grouping Name Column</ins>: After the sample name column, you can include one or more grouping columns.
 Each grouping column can represent different categories or factors relevant to your analysis (e.g., "control" vs. "treatment," "male" vs. "female," etc.).
 You can add as many grouping columns as necessary to capture all relevant grouping factors.

     *_Note_*: Headers are required in this file to clearly identify each column.
-The header of the first column is required to be named as “Sample” or “sample”.
+The header of the first column is required to be named as `Sample` or `sample`.

-    Below is an example of Group Information File:
+    Below is an example of `Group Information` file:

     ![Group Info](../www/images/group_info2.png){width="30%"}

 4. **Confirm and Analyze**

-    Click the `[Confirmed]` button and wait for the `[Summary]` and `[Sample Distribution]` sections to display additional information about your dataset.
+    Click the `[Assign group information]` button and wait for the `[Summary]` section to display additional information about your dataset.
 You can download and save the plots in .svg format for further analysis or publication.
 All plots can be zoomed in and out for a closer examination of the data.

     **Intensity Distribution Plot**